BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Results and Discussion

 \subsection{Quantitative Comparison Across Evaluation Metrics}

-We conduct quantitative experiments to compare the denoising performance of the proposed \textit{BandRouteNet} against all competing methods.
-Table~\ref{tab:benchmark_results} reports the average results across all SNR levels on the three benchmark settings, namely the EOG, EMG, and mixed EOG/EMG datasets.
-The evaluation follows four standard metrics, including $\mathrm{RMSSE}_t$, $\mathrm{RMSSE}_{\text{s}}$, $\mathrm{CC}$, and $\mathrm{SNR}_{\text{imp}}$.
-As shown in Table~\ref{tab:benchmark_results}, the proposed model achieves the best overall performance across all three datasets.
-On the EOG dataset, \textit{BandRouteNet} attains the lowest $\mathrm{RMSSE}_t$ (0.3831) and $\mathrm{RMSSE}_{\text{s}}$ (0.3797), as well as the highest $\mathrm{CC}$ (0.9156) and $\mathrm{SNR}_{\text{imp}}$ (13.9819), outperforming all competing methods.
-A similar trend is observed on the EMG dataset, where the proposed model again yields the best $\mathrm{RMSSE}_t$ (0.5962), $\mathrm{RMSSE}_{\text{s}}$ (0.5276), and SNR improvement (10.0041), while remaining highly competitive in $\mathrm{CC}$ (0.7802).
-On the mixed EOG/EMG dataset, which is the most challenging setting due to the coexistence of multiple artifact types, the proposed system continues to deliver the strongest overall performance, achieving the best $\mathrm{RMSSE}_t$ (0.6605), $\mathrm{RMSSE}_{\text{s}}$ (0.5998), $\mathrm{CC}$ (0.7359), and $\mathrm{SNR}_{\text{imp}}$ (11.9310).
-These results demonstrate that the proposed architecture generalizes well across different contamination types and provides a consistently better trade-off between waveform fidelity, spectral preservation, correlation with the clean signal, and noise suppression.
+Table~\ref{tab:benchmark_results} reports the average denoising performance across all SNR levels on the EOG, EMG, and mixed EOG/EMG datasets.
+The proposed \textit{BandRouteNet} achieves the best overall results in all three settings.
+On the EOG dataset, it obtains the lowest $\mathrm{RRMSE}_t$ and $\mathrm{RRMSE}_s$ and the highest $\mathrm{CC}$ and $\mathrm{SNR}_{\mathrm{imp}}$, indicating improved waveform reconstruction, spectral preservation, and noise suppression.
+Similar improvements are observed on the EMG dataset, where \textit{BandRouteNet} achieves the best reconstruction errors and SNR improvement while remaining competitive in correlation.
+In the more challenging mixed-artifact setting, the proposed model again achieves the best performance across all metrics, demonstrating its robustness to heterogeneous artifact contamination.

-We further analyze the performance across different SNR levels, as shown in Fig.~\ref{fig:eog-multi-snr}, Fig.~\ref{fig:emg-multi-snr}, and Fig.~\ref{fig:mix-multi-snr}.
-In general, all methods improve when the input SNR increases.
-Specifically, \textit{BandRouteNet} maintains superior or highly competitive performance throughout the full SNR range.
-In particular, the proposed model consistently achieves lower temporal and spectral reconstruction errors, while preserving higher or competitive correlation and SNR improvement over most SNR levels.
-This advantage is especially evident in the low-SNR regime, where the denoising task is most challenging.
-As the SNR increases, the proposed model continues to exhibit stable and favorable performance, further demonstrating its generalization capability across different noise intensities.
+The model performance on EOG artifact removal across different SNR levels are shown in Fig.~\ref{fig:eog-multi-snr}.
+While all methods generally improve as the input SNR increases, \textit{BandRouteNet} maintains consistently strong performance over the full SNR range.
+The advantage is particularly clear under low-SNR conditions, where artifacts are more severe and adaptive denoising is more critical, suggesting the robustness of the proposed frequency-aware routing mechanism across different noise intensities.

-In addition to the strong denoising performance, \textit{BandRouteNet} is also highly lightweight.
-The proposed model contains only 0.20 million trainable parameters, which is far smaller than several comparing methods, yet it still delivers clearly superior performance.
-Overall, these quantitative results show that \textit{BandRouteNet} is not only more accurate than other methods, but also more parameter-efficient, showing potential to be a practical solution for high-performance EEG denoising under resource-constrained settings.